Lisa M: Lisa M DJ

 In 2005, Lisa M expanded her presence in the music industry as rap artist, record producer, and dancer, by working as a professional DJ, known as "DJ Miss M," focusing on electronic music.
 Lisa M launched her career as a DJ in Miami playing after hours marathon sessions.

 As a DJ, she has performed at clubs and events in cities like Miami, Detroit, New York, Las Vegas, Los Angeles, Granada, and Barcelona, and locations such as Puerto Rico, Dominican Republic, Spain, Greece, Monaco, Morocco, Sweden, and Ibiza, mixing a variety of musical styles including House, Techno, Tech house, Tribal Tech and Deep house.
 Lisa M is the first female Latin artist to become an International Celebrity DJ.

 In 2007 and 2008 her agenda was booked as she made appearances in various clubs and also at the Winter Music Conference in Miami Beach.
 In 2009 she started Couture Sound, the name for the label in which she recorded sessions, produced, and remixed for many artists, compilations, and other labels.

 In 2010, Lisa M visited Barcelona to expand her music.
 She played in various clubs including Club Pacha.
 Later that year she returned to Miami to perform at the WMC (Winter Music Conference) 2010 and participated in important venues like the hotel pool party Shelbourne, Nikki Beach, Discoteka, and Nocturnal.
 When she completed her agenda in Miami, she went back to Spain in the summer, signing a contract with one of the most important Event Companies in Europe, Cafe Ole, positioning her as an important celebrity DJ in clubs all over Europe, such as Club Discothèque and Space Ibiza.
 Lisa M also worked with famous DJs such as David Guetta, Carl Cox, Wally Lopez, David Vendetta, Matt Caseli, Marco Carola, Steve Lawler, Loco Dice, and Oscar G. She also made an appearance at one of the most important live radio shows of Ibiza, Ibiza Global Radio, alongside David Moreno and Tony Moreno, and also worked with DJ Chus and David Penn on the song "Libres Para Siempre."

 In 2016, Lisa M returned to the recording studios to record her first single titled "La Calle Se Puso Pa Mi" under her own record label VBW inc. She recorded "Tentándote" in 2017.
 In 2018 she recorded "Malas Palabras" featuring Ñengo Flow, one of the most influential rappers in the urban genre.

-Lisa M has become a leading female DJ in the electronic music scene with a unique style of Super Tech Tribal Techno influenced by the sound and style of her favorite DJs Luciano and his label Cadenza, Technasia, Loco Dice, Carl Cox, and Nicole Moudaber.
+Lisa M has become a leading female DJ in the electronic music scene a style Super Tech Tribal Techno influenced by the sound and style of DJs Luciano and his label Cadenza, Technasia, Loco Dice, Carl Cox, and Nicole Moudaber.